deeplearning540/deeplearning540.github.io/_sources/lesson06/content.rst.txt

    </details>

-.. admonition:: Exercise 2 / Preface
+.. admonition:: Question 2 / Preface

    You have created a neural network that takes ``8`` values as input.
 The network has two hidden (dense) layers of ``10`` neurons each.
 The output layer has size ``3`` and predicts 3 values.
 How many parameters does this network have which need to be optimized during training?